namulang/namu/_guide/ko/quick-start.md

 # 끝맺으면서
 * 간결한 언어입니다.
-    * 키워드:
+* namu:
-        pack, def, in, as, is, for, while, next, break, again, with, if, else, ret, enum, get, set, end, only
+    * pack, def, in, as, is, for, while, next, break, with, if, else, ret, enum, get, set, end, only
-    * 선정의 타입:
+* C:
-        void, err, null, int, super, byte, flt, str, char, true, false, me, it, ctor

-* C:    break, case, const, continue, return, default, do, while, else, enum, extern, for, goto, if, signed, sizeof, static, struct, switch, typedef, union, unsigned, volatile, while
+    * break, case, const, continue, return, default, do, while, else, enum, extern, for, goto, if,
+    * signed, sizeof, static, struct, switch, typedef, union, unsigned, volatile, while
 * python:
-        await, else, import, pass, break, except, in, raise, class, finally, is, return, and, continue, for, lambda, try, as, def, from, nonlocal, while, assert, del, global, not, with, async, elif, if, or, yield
+    * await, else, import, pass, break, except, in, raise, class, finally, is, return, and, continue,
+    * for, lambda, try, as, def, from, nonlocal, while, assert, del, global, not, with, async, elif,
+    * if, or, yield